Best Softshell Jackets of 2025

 Generally, softshell jackets do not have fully waterproof membranes like many hardshells (although there are some exceptions).
 They typically emphasize breathability while offering wind and water resistance, and they tend to be stretchier, softer, quieter, and more comfortable than hardshell jackets.

-We researched the best softshell jackets, then spent weeks running, biking, hiking, and climbing in the top men’s and women’s softshell models from chilly alpine ridges to desert canyons to help you find the best softshell for your needs.
+We researched the best softshell jackets, then spent 1.5 years running, biking, hiking, skiing, and climbing in the top men’s and women’s softshell models from chilly alpine ridges to desert canyons to help you find the best softshell for your needs.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.